MANVSim/MANVSim/server/README.md

 ```

 ### Migrations
-To keep your database up to date after updates to the [database model](models.py), you need to recreate a migration.
+To keep your database up to date after applying changes to the [database model](models.py), you need to create a new migration.
 Migrations alter the currently applied database scheme to reflect a desired state.
 Performing the commands above should
-integrate your update.
+integrate your perfomred changes.
 Make sure to modify the [dbsetup](dbsetup.py) to ensure a successful setup.

 ## Working with test-data